mcunningham917/PHdoc/Method.md

 ![Mapping single progressive hypsometry chains on the mountain range scale](img/f05.png)

 Mapping single progressive hypsometry chains on the mountain range scale.
-(a) Same as Fig. 4b.
+(a) Same as previous figure (b).
 Modal elevation is calculated for subcatchments progressively extracted along single chain. (b) On the scale of a supercatchment (e.g., previous figure (a)), jumps in modal elevation for each chain are plotted corresponding to the outlet elevation at